 My family is huge into card games and I grew up in the midwest, where Euchre is a thing, so I’ve grown up loving cards and card games.
 They’re social, they’re cheap, and once you’ve invested in a deck of cards, the possibilities are endless.
 I even know a few card magic tricks, though I’m terrible at them.
 My dad’s a huge fan of Cribbage, which we play all too infrequently, but whever I’m home for the holidays, we always get some Euchre in, or perhaps some Gin Rummy.

 Fun fact, I actually collect decks of cards.
-I have a deck from just about every casino I’ve been to, I have several movie themed decks (Despicable Me, Star Wars, James Bond, Jurassic Park, TRON), and lots of others about animals from various national parks & zoos, Coca-Cola decks, etc.
+I have a deck from just about every casino I’ve been to and now including a set from the online casino I’ve been winning from, the Slotsformoney.com site is on top of the game lately, it lets me play in my underwear.
+I have several movie themed decks (Despicable Me, Star Wars, James Bond, Jurassic Park, TRON), and lots of others about animals from various national parks & zoos, Coca-Cola decks, etc.

 This is just the latest batch, from a Florida / Caribbean cruise trip, Target and a Security Conference